 Engage in an activity that lets you process as well as creates a sense movement and feedback like talking with someone you trust, go for a walk, journaling, feel your heart beating, hug a friend, paint, play music, dance, exercise… the list is endless and unique to each individual.

 If you do not have time to fullying process triggering event, disturbing emotions or thoughts, at the very least, visualize putting them in some sort of imaginary container (i.e. chest, suitcase, jar), then do a neurovascular hold by placing one palm of hand on forehead and the other palm of hand behind lower part of your head while taking more deep breaths and holding for 3-5 munites.
+Or you can visualize your favorite place to be like where you feel most safe, happy, and free to be you.
+Go through all your senses while visualizing this place…What do you see, hear, feel, smell, taste?

 “I can handle this.”